-When you're offered a "rate lock" from a lender, it means that you are guaranteed to get a specific interest rate for a certain number of days for your application process.
-This ensures that your interest rate can't grow during the application process.
+When you're promised a "rate lock" from your lender, it means that you are guaranteed to get a certain interest rate over a certain number of days while you work on your application process.
+This ensures that your interest rate won't go up during the application process.

-While there may be a choice of rate lock periods (from 15 to 60 days), the longer ones are typically more expensive.
-You can get a longer period for your lock, but in choosing this option, will likely have a higher rate than you would with a shorter period
+Rate lock periods can vary in length, between fifteen to sixty days, with the longer spans usually costing more.
+You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would have with a shorter rate lock period

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.